-- 5.17.1 Pistons must be manufactured from an aluminium alloy which is either Al-Si; Al-Cu; Al-Mg or Al-Zn based. - 5.17.2 Piston pins must be manufactured from an iron based alloy and must be machined from a single piece of material. - 5.17.3 Connecting rods must be manufactured from iron or titanium based alloys and must be machined from a single piece of material with no welded or joined assemblies (other than a bolted big end cap or an interfered small end bush). - 5.17.4 Crankshafts must be manufactured from an iron based alloy. - No welding is permitted between the front and rear main bearing journals. - No material with a density exceeding 19,000kg/m3 may be assembled to the crankshaft. - 5.17.5 Camshafts must be manufactured from an iron based alloy. - Each camshaft and lobes must be machined from a single piece of material. - No welding is allowed between the front and rear bearing journals. - 5.17.6 Valves must be manufactured from alloys based on Iron, Nickel, Cobalt or Titanium. - Hollow structures cooled by sodium, lithium or similar are permitted. - 5.17.7 Reciprocating and rotating components: - a) Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials, this restriction does not apply to the clutch and any seals.
-Ceramic bearings are not permitted in ancillaries which are included when assessing the weight of the engine, e.g. alternator, coolant pumps and oil pumps. - b) Rolling elements of rolling element bearings must be manufactured from an iron based alloy. - c) Timing gears between the crankshaft and camshafts (including hubs) must be manufactured from an iron based alloy.
+- 5.17.1 Pistons must respect Article 5.16.
+Titanium alloys are not permitted. - 5.17.2 Piston pins must be manufactured from an iron based alloy and must be machined from a single piece of material. - 5.17.3 Connecting rods must be manufactured from iron or titanium based alloys and must be machined from a single piece of material with no welded or joined assemblies (other than a bolted big end cap or an interfered small end bush). - 5.17.4 Crankshafts must be manufactured from an iron based alloy. - No welding is permitted between the front and rear main bearing journals. - No material with a density exceeding 18,400 kg/m3 may be assembled to the crankshaft. - These parts assembled to the crankshaft may be manufactured in a Tungsten based material. - 5.17.5 Camshafts must be manufactured from an iron based alloy. - Each camshaft and lobes must be machined from a single piece of material. - No welding is allowed between the front and rear bearing journals. - 5.17.6 Valves must be manufactured from intermetallic materials or from alloys based on Aluminium, Iron, Nickel, Cobalt or Titanium.
+However, hollow structures cooled by sodium, lithium or similar are also permitted. - In addition, the restrictions detailed in Articles 5.16.2 and 15.1.2 do not apply to valves. - 5.17.7 Reciprocating and rotating components: - a) Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials, this restriction does not apply to the clutch and any seals. - b) Rolling elements of rolling element bearings must be manufactured from an iron based alloy or from a ceramic material. - c) All timing gears between the crankshaft and camshafts (including hubs) must be manufactured from an iron based alloy. - d) High pressure fuel pumps elements may be manufactured from a ceramic material. - e) Torsional damper elements may be manufactured in a Tungsten based material.